Nirvan66/CSCI5673_Assignments/assignment2/README.md

 ## Sources of potential errors

 Its important to set the IP Address to your Private IP Address when running on macOS otherwise it will not run.

+If you skip numbers when incrementing member numbers, the program will stall out and it will not make progress after a certain point.